-The Company and its Subsidiary provide pension benefits for eligible employees through a defined benefit pension plan of an affiliate.
+The Company and its Subsidiary provide pension benefits for eligible employees through participation in a defined benefit pension plan of an affiliate.
 All eligible employees participate in the pension plan on a non-contributory basis, and are fully vested after five years of service.
 The Company makes contributions to the plan based upon the minimum funding standards under the Internal Revenue Code.
 Employees hired on or after September 22, 2008 are not eligible to participate in the plan.
-During the third quarter of 2012, the plan was frozen such that existing participants would not accrue any additional benefits.
-In connection with such amendment and ASC 715, the period over which gains and losses related to the plan are amortized has been changed from the average remaining service period (6.5 years) to the average remaining life expectancy of the inactive participants (29.5 years).
+During 2012, the plan was frozen such that existing participants would not accrue any additional benefits.